ksmet1977/luxpy/README.md

 ## Module overview

-    0.1.  helpers/ helpers.py (imported directly into luxpy namespace, details see end of this file) 0.2.  math/ math.py (imported as math into the luxpy namespace, details see end of this file)
+    0.1.  helpers/ helpers.py (imported directly into luxpy namespace, details see end of this file) 0.2.  math/ math.py (imported as .math into the luxpy namespace, details see end of this file)

     1a.  spectral/ cmf.py
     1b.  spectral/ spectral.py
-    1c.  spectral/ spectral_databases
+    1c.  spectral/ spectral_databases.py
     2a.  ctf/ colortransforms.py (imported directly into luxpy namespace) 3a.  cct/ cct.py (imported directly into luxpy namespace) 4a.  cat/ chromaticadaptation.py (imported in luxpy namespace as .cat)